 Of course, a visit to Keswick wouldn’t be complete without a stroll to the tranquil lakeshore.
 Hike up one of the many mountains, known as “fells”, or opt for a relaxing boat cruise on Lake Derwentwater.

-Another popular point nearby is Friar‘s Crag, affording great views across the lake to the Cat Bells mountain.
-Here you can also find a memorial to poet John Ruskin, who once called Keswick a “place almost too beautiful to live in”.View Lake District
+For an easygoing activity, take a short walk to Friars Crag.
+Here, you can marvel at the sprawling views across the lake and over to Cat Bells mountain.
+You might also see the memorial for the poet John Ruskin, who once called Keswick a “place almost too beautiful to live in.”